Different Responsibilities for Different Roles

 When you are in need of putting together an estate plan, deciding whether to name a guardian or a conservator is only one decision on your list.
 With as many choices as you need to make when putting together an estate plan, it’s important to sit down with an attorney who understands Colorado’s estate planning guidelines and can help you create a plan that meets your needs.
 At Law Office of Alexandra White, PC, our team can help you work through any estate planning need you have to ensure that you and your family’s best interests are protected both now and in the future.

-Learn more about guardianship and conservatorship in Colorado or schedule your consultation by calling us at (303) 647-4245 or by visiting our website.
+Learn more about guardianship and conservatorship in Colorado or schedule your free consultation by calling us at (303) 647-4245 or by visiting our website.